EMERGE

 Customer Retention Drives Lifetime Customer Value

-In a recent article, I wrote about how product leaders need to consider two major factors to lowering the cost of customer acquisition.
+In a recent article about lowering Customer Acquisition Costs, I wrote about how product leaders need to consider two major factors to lowering the cost of customer acquisition.
 The first is understanding the customer value of addressing the articulated or unarticulated need, the solution to the problem, or the access to a new opportunity.
 The second factor is understanding the value exchange that defines what the core customer is willing to trade (i.e. money, time, access, etc…) in return for the product or service that fulfills their needs.

 When you look at things in this way you can see that your customer retention rate directly correlates to the promise you make to your customers, and the value they experience as they evaluate, adopt, and use your product or service over time.